WHAT IS A.A.?

 - Tell the group this is your first meeting.
 They will give you some phone numbers and other contact information, and maybe assign you a temporary sponsor.

-- The meetings are the cornerstone of AA, there you will learn about books and literature, how others members got sober, and stay sober.
+- The AA Meetings are the cornerstone of AA, there you will learn about books and literature, how others members got sober, and stay sober.
 There are no attendance requirements, and the whole system is built around the concept of volunteers helping each other stay sober.

 The primary purpose of A.A. is to carry our message of recovery to the alcoholic seeking help.
 Regardless of the road we follow, we all head for the same destination, recovery of the alcoholic person.
 Together, we can do what none of us could accomplish alone.
 We can serve as a source of personal experience and be an ongoing support system for recovering alcoholics.